- By Ian Bradley

 The problem is not the 11th hour mad dash to pull an all-nighter to finish the report, nor is it the lost opportunity cost that would have accrued if adequate time and resources had been devoted to the task.
 It’s not even the unfortunate addition of the label “procrastinator” that eventually gets ingrained into one’s identity.

 Don’t get me wrong, all these sequalae are bad.
-But in my opinion, it’s the constant failure of the delaying and postponing tactics that produce an ever-present, albeit background, level of distress.
+But in my opinion, it’s the constant failure of the delaying and postponing tactics that produce an ever-present, albeit low level awareness that things are not right.

 You see, most procrastinators aren’t very good at it.
 They know that they should be working on that key assignment, but to assuage their guilt they have to work on SOMETHING – even as mundane as arranging objects in a bin.
-The problem is that the diversions, even those as noble as housework or rearranging the attic, don’t totally remove the urgency of the required task nor the guilt of having avoided it in the first place.
+The problem is that the diversions, even those as noble as housework or rearranging the attic, don’t totally remove the nagging cloud of The Undone.

-More advanced procrastinators know this and therefore they do the equivalent of just skipping the meal and go right to the dessert.
-That is, they often revert to past pleasures for guilt-assuaging enjoyment.
+More advanced procrastinators know this and therefore instead of cleaning the garage, they do the equivalent of just skipping the meal and go right to the dessert.
+That is, they revert to past pleasures for guilt-assuaging or task-forgetting enjoyment.
 That doesn’t work either.

 I don’t know whether it is the Protestant work ethic or just the urgency of the undone task, but the pleasure from watching the football playoffs instead of writing the report is never completely satisfying.